 Universe Bible: There is, in fact, a "Jem Bible" that Christy Marx used to distribute to fans until a copyright complaint stopped her.
 Excerpts from it were included on the first DVD release.

 Unintentional Period Piece: The show's focus on then-current popular music, media, and fashion leads to the show feeling extremely dated several decades after its 1985 release.

-Unlimited Wardrobe: This is a Merchandise Driven show, after all, though many characters have "trademark" outfits they wear regularly.
+Unlimited Wardrobe: This is a Merchandise-Driven show, after all, though many characters have "trademark" outfits they wear regularly.
+By the third season, it's actually pretty rare to spot the Misfits or Holograms wearing their usual getups they wore all the time in the first season.
 The only character seen wearing the same thing virtually the entire time is Eric Raymond.

 I Am A Giant can be taken as a female empowerment song (in spite of the video) and I'm Gonna Change and It Takes A Lot outright avoid the usual cliche of singing about how great they are.